Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 <!-- ------------------------ -->
 ## Upload native app source code
-Duration: 2
+Duration: 3

-Now that the application package has been created, you can now upload the source files of the app into the application package.
+Now that the application package has been created, you'll upload the app's source code into the application package.
 To do this, you'll create a schema within the **chairlift_pkg** application package called **code**, and then create a stage within that schema called **source**.

 Execute the following commands in a worksheet to create the schema and the stage:

 ```sql
 create schema if not exists chairlift_pkg.code;